Posted: 12/7/2012 December 7th, 2012

 Lots of things!
-I’ve found you can live with a lot less clothes/things than you thought you could.
+I’ve found you can live with a lot less clothes and things than you thought you could.
 You always make friends and meet people wherever you are.
 You rarely, if ever, feel lonely because of all the people around.

 With such limited funds, how do you stay on budget when you travel?

-So far, this approach has not let me down and I’ve stayed in some really lovely and affordable places.
-I try to choose places with free WIFI, a common area and good security for my stuff.
+So far, this approach has not let me down, and I’ve stayed in some really lovely and affordable places.
+I try to choose places with free Wi-Fi, a common area, and good security for my stuff.
 The same goes for food.
 I find out where the best street/market food is and watch to see where the locals go.
 I hardly ever eat in restaurants now as they are three times the amount you pay for freshly cooked local food.

 What one thing that you thought would be a challenge has turned out not to be?